The Top Four Health Screenings to Consider in 2019

 Digital screening mammography can detect breast abnormalities up to two years before a patient or physician can feel them.
 Advanced 3D mammography gives our doctors the best chance of diagnosing breast cancer early so patients can begin treatment when it is most likely to be successful.
 Our experts recommend that women at average risk receive annual mammograms starting at age 40.

-v/node/161 is a non-invasive, outpatient procedure that takes a CT scan of the abdomen to detect colon polyps and colorectal cancer.
+A virtual colonoscopy is a non-invasive, outpatient procedure that takes a CT scan of the abdomen to detect colon polyps and colorectal cancer.
 Unlike a traditional colonoscopy, there is no sedation or recovery needed, so you can get back to regular activities immediately following the procedure.
 The American Cancer Society recommends people at an average risk of colorectal cancer have screenings from age 45 to 75.

 Lung Cancer Screening